Gadnex/jte-datastar-spring-boot-starter/README.md

 This project is a custom Spring Boot starter project with autoconfiguration.

-It is used to render HTML fragments using the Java Template Engine (JTE) and emitting the HTML as Datastar MergeFragments Server Sent Events (SSE).
-It also emits the other Datastar event types.
+It is used to render HTML elements using the Java Template Engine (JTE) and emitting the HTML as Datastar PatchElements Server Sent Events (SSE).
+It also emits Datastar PatchSignals events.

 ## Using the starter